 What to do in Makarska

 - Explore the marketplace alongside the beach to pick up a costume or if you aren’t involved in the pirate dress ups then you can find many other souvenirs and clothes at the markets.

 - Drive to the top of the Nature Park Biokovo to view the amazing scenery.
 Roads can be tricky so its best to take a tour to the top.

 - Pay for a 30-minute use on the inflatable water park situated on the main beach of Makarska

 - Although we didn’t do it, there is the possibility to go on a ‘discovery dive’ at a nearby beach

-- Head off to Deep Cave Club around 11pm for the pirate party.
+- Head off to Deep Cave Club around 11 pm for the pirate party.
 This night was another one of our favourite nights out.
 The club is directly on the beach and the bar is in a “cave”.
-The drinks are reasonably priced and the party goes on till the wee hours of the morning.
+The drinks are reasonably priced and the party goes on until the wee hours of the morning.

 - Eat gelato, lots of it!

 Split is built in, on and around a Roman Palace by the name of ‘Diocletian’s Palace’.
 You will find white stone walls filled with galleries, shops, bars, supermarkets, hotels and restaurants.

 Arriving into Split was somewhat upsetting, as we knew our sailing trip was over, although we had did have one of our best weeks yet.
 We parted ways with 28 people but stayed with another 2 couples that we had grown close to on board.
 We chose to share an Airbnb with one couple (cancelling our already booked hostel that was close to $60 more expensive!).
 The apartment was a 10-minute walk from the Old Town and one of our favourite apartment stays so far.

 - Grab a coffee or cocktail on the main promenade to people watch